 - EDF.
 We convened, envisioned and planned the project, as part of our overall goal to reduce methane’s impact on the climate.

 - Google provided vehicles mounted with air-quality sensors.
 Their mapping technology allows the data to be visualized in a user-friendly way.

 - Colorado State University collaborated with us to analyze the data and help group leaks by environmental risk.

 - Utility companies, including National Grid, shared leak data which allowed us to perform validation analyses.

-This information will help gas companies prioritize where to repair leaks and upgrade pipelines, and provides a powerful advocacy tool to accelerate the process.
+We’re also working closely with natural gas utilities and their state and local regulators to turn these findings into action.
+This information helps gas companies prioritize where to repair leaks and upgrade pipelines, and provides a powerful advocacy tool to accelerate the process.

-This project is just the latest in a long series of innovative EDF collaborations that help us solve problems on a greater scale.
+This project is just one in a long series of innovative EDF collaborations that help us solve problems on a greater scale.